PrivSec-dev/privsec.dev/content/posts/linux/Setting up DM-Integrity/index.md

 dnf --releasever=41 --installroot=/mnt/fedora groupinstall core
 ```

-For additional information you should read other blog posts or instruction videos because bootstrapping a Linux distro is out of scope for this blog post.
+For additional information, you should read other blog posts or instruction videos.
+Bootstrapping a Linux distro is out of scope for this blog post.